 Our business requires the collection, transmission, and retention of large volumes of customer and employee data, including credit and debit card numbers and other personally identifiable information, in various information technology systems that we maintain and in those maintained by third parties with whom we contract to provide services.
 The integrity and protection of that customer and employee data is critical to us.
 Further, our customers and employees have a high expectation that we and our service providers will adequately protect their personal information.
 Our systems and technology are vulnerable to damage, disruption, or interruption from, among other things, physical damage, natural disasters, inadequate system capacity, system issues, security breaches, cyber-security attacks, computer viruses, power outages, and other failures or disruptions outside of our control.
-Furthermore, the information exervity and privacy requirements imposed by governmental regulation are increasingly demanding.
-A material breach of our or third parties' information technology systems that results in authorized access, theft, use, or destruction of customer or employee confidential information could disrupt our operations, damage our reputation, and expose us to claims from customers and employees, any of which could harm our business.
+Furthermore, the information security and privacy requirements imposed by governmental regulation are increasingly demanding.
+A material breach of our or third parties' information technology systems that results in authorized access, theft, use, or destruction of customer or employee confidential information could result in fines, legal claims or proceedings, including regulatory investigations and actions, or liability for failure to comply with privacy and information security laws, which could disrupt our operations, damage our reputation, and expose us to claims from customers and employees, any of which could harm our business.